zenika-open-source/open-source-white-paper/en/04-preparing-your-project-being-open-sourced.md

 ## License

-The LICENSE file is what make open source possible.
+The LICENSE file is what makes open source possible.
 It protects both _users_ and _contributors_ by giving them rights to use, copy, modify and contribute to your project.
 This file is mandatory, you should consider not contributing to projects that don't provide a license.

 [OSI](https://opensource.org/) is an organism that has been promoting open source software and communities for over 20 years.
 They have a process to review licenses.
 The OSI-approved licenses are the most popular ones like [MIT](https://opensource.org/licenses/MIT) or [Apache 2.0](https://opensource.org/licenses/Apache-2.0).
 You can find a [good comparison](https://choosealicense.com/licenses/) between licenses on [choosealicense.com](https://choosealicense.com/).